NNgen/nngen/README.rst

 between the original shape and the aligned shape is the size of padding.
 In NNgen, padding is required only at an inner-most dimension.

-For an unified variable image, such as “param_data” above, is already aligned according to the word alignment.
+Unified variable images, such as “param_data”, are already aligned according to the word alignment.
 So you don’t have to rearrange the data alignment.

 .. code:: python